DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## 6. (optional) Scrubbing / Redaction rules

-Multiple scrubbing options are available.  `REDACT_IP` and `REDACT_EMAIL` match against hard-coded patterns, while `DD_CUSTOM_SCRUBBING_RULE` allows users to supply a custom regular expression.
+Multiple scrubbing options are available.  `REDACT_IP` and `REDACT_EMAIL` match against hard-coded patterns, while `DD_SCRUBBING_RULE` allows users to supply a regular expression.
 - To use `REDACT_IP`, add it as an environment variable and set the value to `true`.
     - Text matching `\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}` will be replaced with `xxx.xxx.xxx.xxx`.
 - To use `REDACT_EMAIL`, add it as an environment variable and set the value to `true`.
 	- Text matching `[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+` will be replaced with `xxxxx@xxxxx.com`.
-- To use `CUSTOM_SCRUBBING_RULE`, add it as a environment variable, and supply a regular expression as the value.
+- To use `DD_SCRUBBING_RULE`, add it as a environment variable, and supply a regular expression as the value.
     - Text matching the user-supplied regular expression will be replaced with `xxxxx`, by default.
-    - Use the `CUSTOM_SCRUBBING_RULE_REPLACEMENT` environment variable to supply a custom replacement value instead of `xxxxx`.
+    - Use the `DD_SCRUBBING_RULE_REPLACEMENT` environment variable to supply a replacement value instead of `xxxxx`.
+- Scrubbing rules are applied to the full JSON-formatted log, including any metadata that is automatically added by the Lambda function.
+- Each instance of a pattern match is replaced until no more matches are found in each log.

 ## 7. (optional) Filtering rules